Pressure ramping up for Mitch McConnell to allow the Senate to discuss election security measures

 It could all happen again.
 And part of the reason is that the U.S. government, specifically the Department of Homeland Security—has not set out any binding requirements for counties and states to follow when buying and securing voting machines and other systems.

 “The federal government’s response to this ongoing crisis cannot be limited to offers to provide resources and information, the acceptance of which is voluntary,” Wyden said in a statement last July.
-“If the country’s elections are to be defended, Congress must also establish mandatory, nation-wide cybersecurity requirements.”
+“If the country’s elections are to be defended, Congress must also establish mandatory, nationwide cybersecurity requirements.”

 The House of Representatives passed a number of bills covering different aspects of election security during 2019, some of which contained specific, binding election security requirements for states.
-Companion legislation has been introduced in committee in the the Senate, but none of those bills has made it to the Senate floor for debate.
+Companion legislation has been introduced in committee in the Senate, but none of those bills has made it to the Senate floor for debate.
 Wyden and Minnesota Democrat (and presidential candidate) Amy Klobuchar co-sponsored one of those bills in the Senate—the Securing America’s Federal Elections Act (SAFE).

 Finally in December, McConnell lent his support for a general allocation of $425 million to states to improve election security systems.
 The allocation, which was part of a general governmental funding bill, requires that the states match 20% of the government funds received to put toward improving the security of voting machines and other election tech.